Arvinemufoyongo/Arvinemufoyongo/README.md

 - 👋 Hi, I’m @Arvinemufoyongo
 - 👀 I’m interested in software development
 - 🌱 I’m currently learning at ALX
-- 💞️ I’m looking to collaborate on linux projects currenty
+- 💞️ I’m looking to collaborate on projects currenty
 - 📫 How to reach me arvinemufoyongo@gmail.com

 <!---